Broadband speed test

 You may see broadband providers advertising gigabit-capable internet speeds.
 That’s equivalent to 1000 Mbps.
 With gig speeds you could download a 1GB file in eight seconds – but do you really need that?
 The internet speed you need depends on how much you use the internet and what you use it for.
 If you’re a large household and you all plan on simultaneously streaming movies, playing online games and making video calls, then you’ll need faster download speeds.

-Find out what speeds you need for your streaming needs.
+Find out what broadband speeds you need for streaming.

 How can I improve my broadband speed?